-This project was born out of necessity.
-I simply needed to make music and somehow ventured into the experimental world of synths and sampling.
+I somehow ventured into the experimental world of synths and sampling.
 Conveniently enough, it's music I can produce by myself, but I don't discard collaborating with my musician friends in the future.
+To date, I've released two mostly-instrumental EP's.
+I'm thinking the next step is a release with proper vocals.

 I started this band when I was a teenager.
 We went through many lineups and even changed our name once.
 The band achieved a decent level of success around 2006, getting played on a handful of radio stations and participating in some big events.
 This all culminated with the release of our self-titled debut album in 2009.
 Since we never actually broke up, the door's always open for a little get-together.